Meet the flamboyant D.C. developer who got a last-minute pardon from Trump

 When Charles Kushner went to prison in 2007, Jemal gave his German shepherd to Jared’s mother, Seryl, for protection.
 A year later, when Jemal was being sentenced for fraud related to his company’s financial machinations, Jared Kushner wrote a letter in support of Jemal and appeared in the courtroom for his sentencing.

-When Donald and Ivanka Trump won the rights to develop the federally owned Old Post Office Pavilion on Pennsyvalnia Avenue NW into a luxury hotel, Jemal introduced them to retail brokers and other local contacts.
+When Donald and Ivanka Trump won the rights to develop the federally owned Old Post Office Pavilion on Pennsylvania Avenue NW into a luxury hotel, Jemal introduced them to retail brokers and other local contacts.

-Jemal — whose major projects in the District include the historic Woodward and Lothrop building at Metro Center, the historic block of 7th Street NW near Capitol One arena, the Hecht warehouse on New York Avenue, 6th and I Historic synagogue and the former Uline Arena — admitted no wrongdoing in the fraud case.
+Jemal — whose major projects in the District include the historic Woodward and Lothrop building at Metro Center, the historic block of Seventh Street NW near the Capitol One Arena, the Hecht warehouse on New York Avenue, Sixth and I historic synagogue and the former Uline Arena — admitted no wrongdoing in the fraud case.
 He was sentenced to probation and ordered to pay a $175,000 fine.

 Trump pardoned Charles Kushner in December.